 13. What do I do if I have a concern or complaint about the SEN provision made by the school?

-In the first instance please contact Mary Kirby (SENCO and Inclusion Lead) at Bramcote (see question 2 for contact details).
+In the first instance please contact Mary Kirby (Assistant Head/ SENCO) at Bramcote (see question 2 for contact details).

 Should a parent feel that his/her complaint has not been dealt with satisfactorily by the SENCO he/she has the right to refer the matter to the Headteacher.
 Should a parent feel that his/her complaint has not been dealt with satisfactorily by the Headteacher he/she has the right to refer the matter to the Governing Body by contacting the Chair of Governors through the school.

 14. Who can I contact for further information?

 Members of staff you may wish to contact: